jason-schultz/distill/README.md

 - Add custom metrics to `Dcore.Metrics` for reuse across competitions
 - Use `%{}` as initial state in `Axon.Loop.run` for proper model initialization
 - Set `compiler: EXLA` in training loop for best performance
+- Validation accuracy is typically optimistic - expect test accuracy to be 5-10% lower due to distribution shift

 ## License